 The mainboard is an Anet branded early Smoothie clone in terms of layout style (sporting an ATmega rather than a Smoothie ARM) Solder joints are reasonable and excess length on component legs has been trimmed.
 Our sample had a lot of excess flux residue on the boards, this is not a problem in itself though you may wish to clean yours off with some alcohol.

-Display is provided by means of a 12664 LCD screen, very similar in capability to the SMART LCD displays but with an elongated PCB and no card reader.
+The display is provided by means of a 12664 LCD screen, very similar in capability to the SMART LCD displays but with an elongated PCB and no card reader.
 (Card reading duties are taken up by the microSD slot on the mainboard.)

 Print Performance and Quality

-Now, having done that, lets see how she prints on all default settings.
+Now, having done that, let’s see how she prints on all default settings.
 And it turns out, not bad, not bad at all.
 I have seen far more expensive printers do far worse out of the box.